 So, how can a bartender become an efficiency machine?
-Practice and experience.
+Again, practice and experience.
 Providing the bar manager with good, alternative ways of making the bar more efficient.
-Knowing his bar, working with what is on-hand, multi-tasking.
+Knowing your bar, working with what is on-hand, multi-tasking.

 A word about multi-tasking.
 Multi-tasking is efficiency.
 I see many of those Top 10 lists I spoke about earlier include the skill of “Multi-tasking.”
-I agree.
+I agree, but what it really is is efficiency.
 This skill is extremely important.
 It’s a core skill, but exceptional bartenders take multi-tasking to a whole new level.

 Organization is everything.
 Are all supplies on hand and in their proper place?
 Backups close by?
 Previous bartender have everything set-up properly for your shift?
 Or, are you setting up everything properly for the bartender relieving you?
 All efficiency.

 What about tools?
 An exceptional bartender keeps his tools within easy reach – and he knows how to use them.